Crossing of the San Antonio & Aransas Pass Railway, the Houston Belt & Terminal Railroad, and the International & Great Northern Railroad

 Above: The 1925 Sanborn Fire Insurance Map of Houston shows a structure located along Walker Ave. on the west side of the diamond near a "Pipe Storage" area for "Horton

-Above: Greg Johnson provides this undated photo of the Tower 84 equipment cabinet.
-The former SA&AP rails were still
+Above: Greg Johnson provides this undated photo of a Tower 84 equipment cabinet, with the former SA&AP rails crossing

 gone.
 The Waddell's Warehouse building remains, although the sign on the wall has changed.
 In 2009, the

 building was designated as a historic structure by the City of Houston.